Trump keeps flirting with the idea of a third term. That would be unconstitutional

 "There are many parts of the constitution that are unclear," said Rick Hassen, who specializes in election law at the University of California, Los Angeles.
 "But the 22nd Amendment is quite clear: no more than two terms.
 And it was passed because there was a president who served more than two terms and the country thought that that was not good."

-But that hasn't stopped Steve Bannon, an on-again off-again Trump ally and MAGA mastermind, from talking about a third Trump term as a certainty.
+While Trump has previously floated the prospect of a third term, the issue came up again most recently when Steve Bannon, an on-again off-again Trump ally and MAGA mastermind, been talking about a third Trump term as a certainty.

 How Bannon stirred the pot